Welcome to Puerto Al-Thani

 If the courts allow the appeal it could be years before any work gets done on the project, which would be a blow for locals who were looking forward to an increase in employment and other economic benefits.
 If the appeal is not successful it is likely that the project will be taken over by the Group Alfil and Marinas, the second highest original bidders.UPDATE

 It has recently been announced that Al-Thani has lost the contract to redevelop the marina at Puerto de la Bajadilla.
 This follows many years of delays and excuses and the town hall have finally run out of patience with the Sheikh.
 However, it has also been revealed that the town hall are still planning to go ahead with the redevelopment and are planning to once again put the plans out to tender.

 A new consortium (UTE) including Nasir Bin Abdullah & Sons, Puerto Deportivo and Marbella Town Hall will transform Marbella's Puerto de La Bajadilla into a new, luxury marina with an initial investment of 84m Euros.
 Marbella officials have announced that the owner of Málaga Football Club, Abdullah Ben Nasser Al-Thani, will redevelop the current fishing port breathing new life into Marbella.

-Marbella's port (bottom right) is currently known as "Puerto de Bajadilla" and is already a very popular destination for both tourists and residents.
-This is in part because of the diverse selection of restaurants and shops in the area.
+Marbella's port is currently known as 'Puerto de la Bajadilla' and is already a very popular destination for both tourists and residents.
+This is in part due to the diverse selection of restaurants and shops in the area.